pagkly/Zed/Investopedia3/What Are Junk Bonds and How are Junk Bonds Rated.md

 ## Junk Bonds as a Market Indicator

 Some investors buy junk bonds to profit from potential price increases as the financial security of the underlying company improves, and not necessarily for the return of interest income.
-Also, investors that predict bond prices to rise are betting there will be increased buying interest for high-yield bonds—even these lower rated ones—due to a change in [market risk sentiment](https://www.investopedia.com/terms/m/marketsentiment.asp).
+Also, investors that predict bond prices to rise are betting there will be increased buying interest for high-yield bonds—even these lower rated ones—due to a change in [[market risk sentiment]](https://www.investopedia.com/terms/m/marketsentiment.asp).
 For example, if investors believe economic conditions are improving in the U.S. or abroad, they might purchase junk bonds of companies that will show improvement along with the economy.

 As a result, increased buying interest of junk bonds serves as a market-risk indicator for some investors.
 If investors are buying junk bonds, market participants are willing to take on more risk due to a perceived improving economy.
-Conversely, if junk bonds are selling off with prices falling, it usually means that investors are more [risk averse](https://www.investopedia.com/terms/r/riskaverse.asp) and are opting for more secure and stable investments.
+Conversely, if junk bonds are selling off with prices falling, it usually means that investors are more [[risk averse]](https://www.investopedia.com/terms/r/riskaverse.asp) and are opting for more secure and stable investments.

 Although a surge in junk bond investing usually translates to increased optimism in the market, it could also point to too much optimism in the market.